Philip Grierson: Personal life

 As a student and young fellow, Grierson had a great interest in and admiration for the Soviet Union, which led him to spend a summer touring it with a friend in 1932.
 Subsequently, he published a bibliography of literature on the Soviet Union down to 1942, which he updated annually until 1950.
-Grierson's distaste with fascist régimes manifested itself in a refusal to visit Spain under Franco, and also in a visit to Germany in 1938 to aid the release of two Jewish academics.
+Grierson's distaste with fascist régimes manifested itself in a refusal to visit Spain under Francisco Franco, and also in a visit to Germany in 1938 to aid the release of two Jewish academics.
 They were the father and father-in-law of David Daube, a friend of Philip and subsequently regius professor of civil law at Oxford.
 After being rounded up in Kristallnacht (9 November 1938 – 10 November 1938) they had been sent to the Dachau concentration camp.
 Once Grierson and some friends had been alerted to the situation by Daube they moved very fast, obtaining a visa to visit Germany on 14 November and papers for the release under British visa of Daube's relatives expedited by the MP for Cambridge University.
 After flying to Frankfurt on 18 November, Grierson arranged the release of Daube's relatives on 20 and 26 November, and travelled with them back to England.

 Grierson's wartime experiences were relatively peaceful.
 Poor eyesight and a childhood injury left him unfit for military service, and despite being interviewed he was rejected from the Ultra codebreaking enterprise at Bletchley Park because his German was not strong enough.
 Instead, he remained in Cambridge as part of the reduced history faculty.

 Throughout his life, Grierson remained active and relatively healthy.
 He played squash regularly until the age of 80, and enjoyed telling stories of how he had climbed Mount Etna in Sicily during its 1949 eruption.
 Physical challenges appealed to him, such as when on one occasion in 1932 or 1933 he walked home from London one evening – a distance of some forty-four miles – and arrived the following lunchtime.
 The evening, he was sworn in as fellow of Gonville and Caius in 1935 happened to coincide with an important family party in Dublin the next evening.
 Grierson was not deterred, and arranged for a friend to fly him from Cambridge to Rugby after leaving dinner at the earliest possible moment.
 At Rugby, he caught the post train for Holyhead, and after catching a ferry the following morning made it to Dublin in plenty of time for his party.
 Grierson learned to fly himself in his 20s, but never learned to drive.